notification-system/docs/frontend-initial-spec.md

 * Basic ringtone support using the Ringtone audio stream
 * Small collection of ringtones with Creative Commons Zero (CC0) license
 * Short vibration when the device is in a call (Android/iOS)
-* Disconnect local notification
+* Connection lost audio
-* Queueing and priority
+* Queueing and priority for multiple ringtones
-* Ability to upload/remove custom ringtones
+* Ability to upload/update/remove custom ringtones
 * Max size and length restrictions
 * Server verifies valid sound files uploaded
 * Ability to play, pause, stop any ringtone with slider